atlassian/escalator/docs/deployment/aws/README.md

 # AWS

-Escalator is able to scale auto scaling groups in AWS.
+Escalator is able to scale auto scaling groups (ASG) in AWS.
 These must be specified in the `nodegroups_config.yaml` passed to the `--nodegroups=` flag.
 All of the auto scaling groups that are specified must reside in the same AWS region.

 ## How to enable